cgarrovillo/DineIn/README.md

 - Firebase
   - Dealing with the Firebase API + console
-  - Firebase Storage
+  - Firebase Storage, file upload and retrieval

 ### The idea (in theory)
 An online platform for foodies to submit pictures of menus for many others to look at

 ### In reality
-The project turned out to be a glorified photo upload/retrieval application
+The project turned out to be a glorified photo upload/retrieval application, but I gained valuable experience